Super Bowl commercials: Benefits

 The popularity of video sharing websites such as YouTube has also allowed Super Bowl advertisements to become viral videos.
 To take advantage of this, a growing number of advertisers have elected to post previews of their commercial, or even the full-length commercial itself, online prior to the game.
 A notable example of this strategy occurred prior to Super Bowl XLV: on February 2, 2011, four days before the game, Volkswagen posted the full version of its Star Wars-themed ad "The Force" on YouTube.
 By Sunday, the ad had already received over 16 million views and went on to be the most shared Super Bowl advertisement ever.
 Ironically, until Super Bowl 50, official online streams of the Super Bowl provided by U.S. broadcasters did not include all of the commercials from the television broadcast; at Super Bowl XLIX, only 18 advertisers bought ad time within NBC's stream of the game (although NBC did post all of the ads on a Tumblr blog throughout the game).
 For Super Bowl 50, CBS mandated that each advertiser's purchase cover both the television and digital broadcasts, meaning that for the first time, the online stream of the game included all national commercials from the television broadcast.

+Cultural underpinnings

+From the 1960s through the sitcom-dominated 1990s, television was the only way to reach tens of millions of people at once.
+However, in the Internet era, advertising became more fragmented: "narrowcasting" (targeting smaller audiences of likely buyers) increasingly dominated over traditional broadcasting to general populations.
+Countering this trend, the Super Bowl—one of the few times more than 100 million people look at the same content simultaneously—has been called "one of the last remaining monocultural events in human history" and "the last bastion of true human-to-human connection".
+Super Bowl ads themselves became a spectacle, a barometer of cultural relevance, "expos[ing] a deeper truth about contemporary capitalism".
+The cost of a 30-second ad grew from $37,500 in 1967 to $8,000,000 in 2026 (over $266,000 per second), thus exemplifying the attention economy.